 Now that you have decided on the basics, it is time to put together your Scotland itinerary.
 What you want to include in your route depends on a lot of things, first and foremost on your preferences and personal interests, but also on the things I discussed before – the time of the year, the duration of your trip and your mode of transport.
 Here are some suggestions for itineraries that I have developed and tested myself:

-- Hiking & Kayaking: A 7-day itinerary through the Highlands with outdoor activities at the forefront
+- Active holiday: A 7-day itinerary through the Highlands with outdoor activities like hiking and kayaking at the forefront.

 Overview: Scottish Regions

 In Scotland’s capital, you will find medieval cobbled lanes, a castle throning on an extinct volcano, views of the sea from the city’s viewpoints, great local hikes and lots of history to indulge in.